Regulators agree to new approach on cannabis cafes

 "If we would have had a pilot project in place, then we'd have to think about a pilot license, and a pilot license would get stuck in our regs for the next three to five or six years, knowing how things move slowly throughout the process," she added.

-After a lengthy discussion, Commissioners Ava Callendar Concepcion, Camargo and Stebbins voted in favor of eliminating the pilot program language from the commission's recreational marijuana regulations, as did CCC Chair Shannon O'Brien.
+After a lengthy discussion, Commissioners Ava Callendar Concepcion, Camargo and Stebbins voted in favor of eliminating the pilot program language from the commission's recreational marijuana regulations, as did commission Chair Shannon O'Brien.

 While she supported the change, O'Brien said she still has several unanswered questions about how the broader regulations will address the risks of secondhand smoke inside marijuana cafes, impairment, and promoting business success for equity applicants, microbusinesses and craft cooperatives, who under existing regulations will have exclusive access to social consumption licenses for the first 36 months.